Alimony in North Carolina

 Alimony will not be paid to a spouse the Court (or a jury) finds participated in illicit sexual behavior during the marriage (before separation) unless both spouses were guilty of illicit sexual behavior in which case the alimony will be awarded or denied at the discretion of the Court.
 If the supporting spouse had an affair during the marriage, the dependent spouse will be granted alimony.

 Condoning illicit sexual behavior can eliminate it as the grounds for awarding or not awarding alimony.

 Alimony is not punitive.
 Marital misconduct is not required for alimony to be awarded.
 Need and maintaining the standard of living are the basis of alimony awards.

-Alimony means an order for payment for the support and maintenance of a spouse or former spouse.
+Alimony in North Carolian means an order for payment for the support and maintenance of a spouse or former spouse.
 Alimony may be ordered:

 - As a periodic payment